 The replica decks I’m definitely keeping because they are of historical interest and I love my Tarot history.
 I also don’t mind reading with the Golden Tarot, which is a lovely large deck.
 The companion book for this deck had some interesting bits of Tarot history in it too.
 It is a lovely set and I would definitely recommend it to anyone who doesn’t mind non-scenic illustrations on the pips.
 Unfortunately, the Sola Busca Tarot is not a deck I’ll be reading with.
 The Majors are too far off traditional Major Arcana archetypes for it to work as a reading deck.

 Doreen Virtue Replacement Oracle Decks

-The Secret Language of Color Oracle Cards is becoming one my favourite oracles all time.
+The Secret Language of Color Oracle Cards is becoming one of my favourite oracles of all time.
 Even before, Doreengate, I had started preferring reading with these cards instead of angel oracle decks.
-If you, like me, experience angels more as colour than as humanoid beings with wings, this deck may be a good replacement for doing Angel readings with.
+If you, like me, experience angels more as colour than as humanoid beings with wings, this deck may be a good replacement for doing Angel readings.

 The Conscious Spirit Oracle is another great oracle deck for anyone with an affinity for working with angelic energy in readings.
 This deck has angels, elementals and cards for the seven major chakras… A lovely deck for spiritual development readings.
 The artwork is pretty.
 My only criticism is that there is too much text on the cards.
 I prefer to let the images speak for themselves.